 The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Greece: Christos Stergiou, TrueGreece.

 Christos grew up in Athens and on the island of Patmos, where he helped his family run Petra Hotel & Suites.
 After a decade in the United States earning an MBA from Stanford Business School and working at a Boston consulting firm, he returned home to found TrueGreece, a boutique travel company catering to those independent, luxury-loving travelers who want to see the country’s highlights and hidden treasures with minimal hassle and through the lens of a real insider.
 Besides booking chic island hotels, Christos can arrange weeklong sailing trips and villa rentals.
 He receives rave reviews for his guides, especially the ones who will accompany you to the ruins in Athens, Delphi, and beyond and breathe life into all those ancient stones.
-And then there’s the round-the-clock staff at TrueGreece to act as your personal concierge and help smooth over any last-minute wrinkles (those notoriously unreliable ferries, for one).
+And then there’s the on-the-ground staff at TrueGreece to act as your personal concierge—round the clock, in case of emergency—and to help smooth over any last-minute wrinkles (those notoriously unreliable ferries, for one).
 Christos was also included in Perrin’s People, Wendy’s award-winning list of top travel specialists, which was published annually in Condé Nast Traveler magazine from 2000 to 2013.

 Where to Stay and Eat